YuriySavchenko/AirHockey/README.md

 Purpose of game very simple - you need beat ball into gates, but against you plays Computer so be accurately!
 Physics of game also simple and don't have hard mathematical formulas.
-Speed of ball are static and don't change during game.Virtual player it's the easiest enemy for you.
+Speed of ball are static and don't change during game.
+Virtual player it's the easiest enemy for you.
 Every event has own sound, for example:
   * collision between brassy and ball;
   * collision between ball and board;
   * sound of goal;